Anywhere365/DialogueStudioFlows/TranslateChatGoogle_minimal/README.md

 - Paste the content from the .json file on github

 ## Requirements
-- Configure Anywhere365 Translate Google, see [Golive](https://golive.anywhere365.io/platform_elements/core/scenarios/how_to_configure_translation.html)
+- Configure Anywhere365 Translate for Google, see [Golive](https://golive.anywhere365.io/platform_elements/core/scenarios/how_to_configure_translation.html)
 - Make sure you have configured a Chat endpoint for your ucc, see [Golive](https://golive.anywhere365.io/platform_elements/core/userguide/ucc_config_endpoints.html)

 ## Todo after Import